abhiyandhakal/kass-text-editor/README.md

 This editor is written entirely in Rust.

-To use, clone this repository and run
+To use, clone this repository, move the config.json file in the config directory (in linux and MacOS `~/.config/kass`) and run
 ```
 cargo run <filepath/filename>
 ```